-PF was originally developed by Daniel Hartmeier and is now maintained and developed by Daniel and the rest of the OpenBSD team.
+PF was originally developed by Daniel Hartmeier and is now maintained and developed by the entire OpenBSD team.

 This set of documents, also available in PDF format, is intended as a general introduction to the PF system as run on OpenBSD.
 Even if it covers all of PF's major features, it is only intended to be used as a supplement to the man pages, and not as a replacement for them.